jrs0/icdb/README.md

 - Need to make a better error message when the user tries to get a non-existent table
 - Need to test cache properly
-- Add a way to specify the cache directory location (e.g. on the C drive) in the use_cache function.
+- Need to add proper database disconnection code

 ### Problem reports

 This section contains a list of issues people had trying to use the library

 - After fresh install, getting an error with dbplyr (no function in_catalog in namespace:dbplyr).
 The issue was trying to use dbplyr 2.1.1, when icdb requires 2.2.1.
 Need to specify library versions in DESCRIPTION file).

-- After fresh install, getting error "no applicable method for 'tbl' applied to an object of class Microsoft SQL Server".
-This error may have been caused by a dplyr minor version (1.0.9 -> 1.0.10), but more likely was just an issue with a corrupt Databases object from the old dbplyr version above.
+- After fresh install, getting error “no applicable method for ‘tbl’ applied to an object of class Microsoft SQL Server”.
+This error may have been caused by a dplyr minor version (1.0.9 -\> 1.0.10), but more likely was just an issue with a corrupt Databases object from the old dbplyr version above.
 Note that tidyverse may encode the versions of its constituent packages.